Maldives: Independence and republic

-Twenty-first century
+21st century

-The Maldives were devastated by a tsunami on 26 December 2004, following the Indian Ocean earthquake.
+Maldives were devastated by a tsunami on 26 December 2004, following the Indian Ocean earthquake.
 Only nine islands were reported to have escaped any flooding, while fifty-seven islands faced serious damage to critical infrastructure, fourteen islands had to be totally evacuated, and six islands were destroyed.
 A further twenty-one resort islands were forced to close because of tsunami damage.
 The total damage was estimated at more than US$400 million, or some 62% of the GDP.
 102 Maldivians and 6 foreigners reportedly died in the tsunami.
 The destructive impact of the waves on the low-lying islands was mitigated by the fact there was no continental shelf or land mass upon which the waves could gain height.
 The tallest waves were reported to be 14 ft high.

-During the later part of Maumoon's rule, independent political movements emerged in the Maldives, which challenged the then-ruling Dhivehi Rayyithunge Party (Maldivian People's Party, MPP) and demanded democratic reform.
+During the later part of Maumoon's rule, independent political movements emerged in Maldives, which challenged the then-ruling Dhivehi Rayyithunge Party (Maldivian People's Party, MPP) and demanded democratic reform.
 The dissident journalist and activist Mohamed Nasheed founded the Maldivian Democratic Party (MDP) in 2003 and pressured Maumoon into allowing gradual political reforms.
 In 2008, a new constitution was approved and the first direct presidential elections occurred, which were won by Nasheed in the second round.
-His administration faced many challenges, including the huge debt left by the previous government, the economic downturn following the 2004 tsunami, overspending by means of overprinting of local currency (the rufiyaa), unemployment, corruption, and increasing drug use.
+His administration faced many challenges, including the huge debt left by the previous government, the economic downturn following the 2004 tsunami, overspending using overprinting of local currency (the rufiyaa), unemployment, corruption, and increasing drug use.
 Taxation on goods was imposed for the first time in the country, and import duties were reduced on many goods and services.
 Universal health insurance (Aasandha) and social welfare benefits were given to those aged 65 years or older, single parents, and those with special needs.

 Social and political unrest grew in late 2011, following opposition campaigns in the name of protecting Islam.
-Nasheed controversially resigned from office after large number of police and army mutinied in February 2012.
-Nasheed's vice-president, Mohammed Waheed Hassan, was sworn in as president.
+Nasheed controversially resigned from office after a large number of police and army mutinied in February 2012.
+Nasheed's vice-president, Mohamed Waheed Hassan Manik, was sworn in as president.

 Nasheed was later arrested, convicted of terrorism, and sentenced to 13 years.
 The trial was widely seen as flawed and political.
 The UN Working Group on Arbitrary Detention called for Nasheed's immediate release.